hacker-works/fsh.dirty-code.wst.01/README.markdown

 Keep in mind, we're not imposing any restrictions on keeping the functionality, method interfaces, dependencies, etc. Feel free to upgrade to Java 8 and update the project dependencies and configuration as you wish.

 Be creative!
-Take your times.
+Take your time.

 ## How to submit your solution?